DevOpsBootcamp/Bootcamp-Exercises/debuggers-and-dev-tools/clean_up_systemview/debugging.rst

 Oh no!
 We get a 500 Internal Server Error!
 Basically, something with the backend of our application (the systemview.py file) is broken (and we've turned debugging off so flask won't tell us what it is).
-This is where pdb comes in handy!
+This is where PDB, the Python Debugger comes in handy!

 Uncomment :code:`pdb.set_trace()` on line 185 in systemview.py, and try running the application again.
 This time, you'll be dropped into a debugging repl (read-eval-print-loop).
 This is the python debugger!
 From here we can run commands such as :code:`where` to print the stack trace, :code:`break [line no]`